crazymind90/SshFileTransfer/README.md

 # SshFileTransfer
-Transfer any file from Mac to iPhone OR iPhone to Mac over SSH
+Transfer files from Mac to iPhone OR iPhone to Mac over SSH

 # Supports MacOS 10.10 or later